Marshals marry after TT course proposal

 "He is a credit to the island and helped make my dreams come true!"

-The couple, who live in Llandudno, also had a cake made which re-enacted their proposal.
+The couple also had a cake made which re-enacted their proposal.